rustsec/rustsec/cargo-lock/README.md

 - The `cargo lock` CLI interface is not considered to have a stable interface and is also exempted from SemVer.
 We reserve the right to make substantial changes to it at any time (for now)
+- The `dependency-tree` feature depends on the pre-1.0 `petgraph` crate.
+  We reserve the right to update `petgraph`, however when we do it will be accompanied by a minor version bump.

 ## Command Line Interface